Homicides dropped by over 10% in America’s biggest cities in 2023 - KESQ

 “We’re kind of looking at a return to where we were pre-pandemic,” said Alex Piquero, a criminology professor at the University of Miami who recently served as the director of the US Bureau of Justice Statistics.
 “If you were to take and draw a line between where we were in ‘18-19, with respect to most crime types, and where we’re going to be at the end of ’23, it’s almost going to be like a straight line except for that aberration between ‘20, ’21, ‘22.”

-Adam Gelb, the president and CEO of the Council on Criminal Justice, a think tank examining crime and law enforcement trends, cautioned that homicides still remain above pre-pandemic levels.
+Adam Gelb, the president and CEO of the Council on Criminal Justice, a criminal justice think tank examining crime and law enforcement trends, cautioned that homicides still remain above pre-pandemic levels.

 “Homicide is trending down but it’s dropped from a big spike,” he said.
-“It’s good news that we’re headed back into the right direction but there still may be 4-5 (thousand) more people slain in 2023 than prior to the pandemic.”
+“It’s good news that we’re headed back in the right direction but there still may be 4,000 to 5,000 more people slain in 2023 than prior to the pandemic.”

 Some cities have seen homicide numbers fall to historic lows.
 Detroit recorded 252 homicides in 2023, an 18.4% drop from the year before and the fewest homicides since 1966.